SymSoftSolutions/CWS-Prototype/README.md

 * DevOps Engineer
 * Technical Architect

-For more details about the team composition please contact us
+Please contact us for more details about the team composition.

 ## Open Source Technologies <a id="open-source"></a>